How about:

 Is it spicy?

-This North Carolina-style BBQ sauce does have a bit of a kick to it thanks to the red pepper flakes, but it's not an overwhelming level of spice.
-If you prefer it spicier, you can add in a pinch of cayenne or add in some hot sauce.
-If you don't like spice, reduce the amount of red pepper flakes or don't use it.
+This North Carolina-style BBQ sauce has a bit of a kick from the red pepper flakes, but it's not overly spicy.
+If you prefer it spicier, you can add a pinch of cayenne or add some hot sauce.
+If you don't like spice, reduce the amount of red pepper flakes or don't use them.

 Serving Suggestions

 This is delicious when poured onto cooked pulled pork and then served in a bun.
+You can also use it as a mop sauce while barbecuing.
 You could also pour it over some grilled chicken pieces.
 Serve it alongside your favorite sides like:

 - Simmer the sauce, but don't boil it.